fm1randa/magigliere/README.md

 With more time, I would:

 - Implement better filtering
-- Add visual indicator for favorite characters on the character list
+- Add a visual indicator for favorite characters on the character list
 - Improve preferences page UI with house images
-- Change UI according to the chosen house.
+- Change UI according to the chosen house
-- Add microinteractions with Harry Potter effects.
+- Add micro-interactions with Harry Potter effects
 - Improve performance